The Skysnag Blog

 Although the basic idea behind BIMI seems straightforward, there are a few essential components you’ll need to set up:

-- A Verified Mark Certificate (VMC) is optional but recommended
+• A Verified Mark Certificate (VMC) optional but recommended

-Support for BIMI may evolve over time, just like everything else in the email.
-But given that well-known companies like Google, Verizon Media, and Fastmail are participating, it’s probable that more service providers will join the working group and pilot program in the years to come.
+Support for BIMI is evolving over time, similar to everything else in the email infrastructure.
+Taking into account that well-known companies like Google, Verizon Media, and Fastmail are participating, it is evident that more service providers will join the working group and pilot program in the years to come.

 Why does BIMI matter for Email Marketing?

-The main objective of BIMI for email marketers is to make it simple for subscribers to recognize reliable email senders so they may have faith in the information in their inbox.
-Subscribers may quickly be certain that an email from you is genuine when they see your logo and that it is not a risky phishing effort.
+The main objective of BIMI for email marketers is to make it simple for subscribers to recognize reliable email senders so they can trust what lands in their Inbox.
+Subscribers will quickly be certain that an email from you is genuine when they see your logo with a verified blue checkmark – eliminating the thought of risk and phishing.
 The brand awareness that comes from seeing logos all the time is wonderful, but the magic is in the trust that goes along with them.

 Your email deliverability may also benefit from BIMI.
-It will offer yet another method to increase your chances of making it to the inbox because so much of modern-day deliverability is reliant on authentication and reputation rather than email content itself.
+It will offer yet another method to increase your chances of making it into Inbox because so much of modern-day deliverability is reliant on authentication and reputation rather than email content itself.

 Conclusion

-To add another layer of email protection (and to build brand visibility), configure your email system from phishing attacks using Skysnags automated BIMI solution.
-Get started with Skysnag by signing up using this link for a free trial which will enable you to lay the groundwork for the trust that will help your emails land in the inbox.
+To add another layer of email protection and to increase brand visibility, configure your email system from phishing attacks using Skysnag’s automated BIMI solution.
+Get started with Skysnag by signing up for a free trial which will enable you to lay the groundwork for the trust that will help your emails land in the inbox.

 Enforce DMARC, SPF and DKIM in days - not months